 There are a few good ones and a lot of not so good ones.
-So how do you know which ones are the best mobile apps for organizing your life?
+So how do you know which ones are the best apps for organizing your life?

 Lucky for you, I have already gone through many of them searching for THE tool that will solve all my first world problems.
 And I am sharing my list of the best mobile apps for organizing various aspects of your life.

 Friends, this is an all in one family organizing suite.
 Not only does it include a calendar to keep track of all your events, but it also includes: